Interseed Soft Launches with Social Innovation Collective!

 The importance of focusing on 3 verticals how they complements one another (13:50)

 Initially, the 'focus' was on 17 SDGs with the ambition of trying to solve everything.
-However, over time, there was a shift to focus on 3 sustainability themes, and moving away from the metric-based approach, that Irsyad believes would have potential for market ready solutions to drive impact.
+However, over time, there was a shift to focus on 3 sustainability themes, and moving away from the metric-based approach, that Irsyad believes would have potential for market ready solutions to drive impact in a sustainable society.

 The 3 themes are Circular Economy, Food and Agriculture, and Clean Energy Transitions which he believes will have interconnectedness that can encourage holistic solutions to drive long-term change through market-based solutions.